Precise computation of universal corner entanglement entropy at 2+1 dimension: From Ising to Gaussian quantum critical

 where $\langle \alpha^0_{l,12} |= \langle \alpha^0_{l,1} | \otimes \langle \alpha^0_{l,2} |$ and $| \alpha^0_{r,12} \rangle = | \alpha^0_{r,1} \rangle \otimes | \alpha^0_{r,2} \rangle$ are the left and right trail wavefunctions of a system containing two replicas, respectively.

 Recent studies have established that EE is an exponential observable \cite{zhouIncremental2024,zhangIntegral2024, liaoUniversal2025}, and directly evaluating $\text{SWAP}_A$ is plagued by convergence problems.
+More precisely, in a naive computation scheme of the ratio of replica partition functions~\cite{InglisEntanglement2013,stoudenmireCorner2014,CornerKallin2014,EntanglementHelmes2014}, the coefficient of variation of the obtained EE will increase exponentially with the system sizes~\cite{panStable2023,liaoUniversal2025}, rendering the computation complexity grows exponentially if one wants to control the relative percentage of standard deviation over the mean value.
 To overcome these issues, the power incremental algorithm provides an elegant and straightforward operational approach~\cite{zhouIncremental2024, liaoUniversal2025}.
 Rather than estimating $\text{SWAP}_A$ directly, one should compute it in an incremental form